wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 ## WP Starter extensions

 Many configurations of WP Starter allow pointing local files, which includes files in packages pulled via Composer.
-Which means that creating Composer packages to extends WP Starter possibilities is an effective way to, for example, add  shared configuration, WP CLI scripts, custom scripts, and custom steps.
+Which means that creating Composer packages to extend WP Starter possibilities is an effective way to, for example, add  shared configuration, WP CLI scripts, custom scripts, and custom steps.

 In such packages, especially in custom scripts and steps, it is very likely necessary to make use of WP Starter objects, which means that WP Starter should probably be used as a dependency.